Last modified: December 10, 2022

 Example of Creating a vtkLODActor

-Below is a simple example of how to create a vtkLODActor and configure it to use different levels of detail:
+Below is a simple example that demonstrates how to create and configure a vtkLODActor to handle different levels of detail:

 import vtk